 When using this technique with my clients, I have them close their eyes and imagine their loved one’s face.
 Then I ask them the question.

-If you could speak to the person who passed away without fear of repercussions of any kind, what would you say?
+If you could speak to the person who passed away, what would you say?

 When they answer it, if their response has an emotional charge (and it nearly always does), I use it as a tapping statement, and we tap it through the points until it’s neutral.